 Below are the most common designs found on today’s market.

 This is a SATA SSD that seems to be very popular on the market.
 For seamless connection, you can make use of the same connecting cables and interface used in all SATA SSD compatible devices.

 In most cases, this one is shaped like a conventional laptop hard drive.
 However, if you want to buy this for usage on a desktop, check if a bay adapter is required for easy and compatible installation.

 This is the type of SSD that you can plug straight into your PCs motherboard.
 Among other benefits, the SSD Add-In Card promises great speed.
 From experience, I have found it to be faster than what you’ll get from most SATA SSDs.

-Owing to the fact that high-speed data transfer generates a lot of heat, this SSD is built with an extra surface area that allows for better cooling.
+Since high-speed data transfer generates a lot of heat, this SSD is built with an extra surface area that allows for better cooling.
 For easy installation and usage on a desktop, you’ll need an empty PCIe 4x slot.